Homebrew/homebrew-cask/doc/hacking.md

 ### Casks and Formulae

-Homebrew *formulae* deal with many different build processes, and often include arbitrary Ruby code.
+Homebrew Formulae deal with many different build processes, and often include arbitrary Ruby code.

-*Casks*, by contrast, only need to support the few installation methods used by apps, pkg installers, and so on, making them suitable for a [declarative DSL](https://github.com/caskroom/homebrew-cask/blob/master/doc/CASK_LANGUAGE_REFERENCE.md).
+Casks, by contrast, only need to support the few installation methods used by apps, pkg installers, and so on, making them suitable for a [declarative DSL](https://github.com/caskroom/homebrew-cask/blob/master/doc/CASK_LANGUAGE_REFERENCE.md).